-THE PLANNING PROCESS (Law no 473 / 2004)
+THE PLANNING PROCESS (Law no. 203 / 2015)

-The Defence White Paper provides general guidelines regarding the natural, human, material and financial resources that should be allocated annually for defence needs in order to develop capabilities enabling the accomplishment of the Military missions.
+The Defence White Paper provides general guidelines regarding the natural, human, material and financial resources that should be annually allocated for defence needs, in order to develop capabilities enabling the accomplishment of the Military missions.

-The Defence Planning Guidance issued by the Ministry of Defence serves as a base to allocate resources for defence.
-The resources are allocated to fulfil the actions and measures established by the Major Programs which are elaborated for a six-year period and which are revised annually for the use of forces according to the Operational Plans for the Use of Forces.
+The Defence Planning Guidance issued by the Ministry of Defence serves as a base to allocate defence resources.
+Those are allocated in fulfilling the actions and measures established by the Major Programs (elaborated for a 10-year period and annually revised).